cygni/cts2023-turn-cygnicator/docs/README.md

 ![alt text](img/drag_drop.png "moving UF2 to mass-storage")

-# How to debug with picocom
+# How to debug over serial

 Being able to debug is a key factor in understanding what your firmware is doing.
 With the picocom tool you can read logs sent serially from the Pico to your host computer.